Menu

 Suppose the type of equity release you want is a fixed interest rate lifetime mortgage.
 In that case, virtually all fixed-rate lenders will only accept applications directly from private individuals.
 They will need a financial adviser involved in the equity release process so they can tell the borrower about the lending criteria and ensure it fits their circumstances.

 Most lifetime mortgages offer the ability to make voluntary payments with your pension credit.
-Still, as there are no mandatory monthly payments, there are no affordability checks that contribute to your personalised illustration.
+Still, as there are no mandatory monthly payments, no affordability checks contribute to your personalised illustration.

-If you have medical conditions, the amount of equity you can release is significantly different.
+If you have medical conditions, the amount of equity you can release will differ significantly.
 You may be able to get more money sooner, even from your existing lender, subject to their terms and conditions.
 There could also be a completion fee to pay.

 What if I am struggling with my mortgage payments and am sick of paying interest monthly?